Local Regulations

 State Requirements

-- Insurance: Maintain appropriate liability insurance to cover potential damages or accidents during the removal process.
+- Insurance: Maintain adequate liability insurance to cover potential damages during the removal process.

 Environmental Requirements

-- Environmental Impact Assessments: Conduct assessments if required for large-scale removal projects that may impact the environment.
+- Environmental Impact Assessments: Conduct assessments for larger removal projects to evaluate potential environmental impacts.

 Required Documentation